-day's work on the 8th.
+SENATE.-The senate put in a full day's work on the 8th.
 The Boer resolution of Trompen of Lancaster, which had been made a special order brought forth consierable oratory.
 The resolution as formerly presented by Senator Trompen, expressed sympathy with the Boers in their struggle against the powers of those who seek to establish a despotism maintained by English power and English armies, and in this form was favored by fusion members.
 The resolution was amended and adopted.
 Among senate files introduced were the following: An act to amend section xx of chapter vii, title "Attorneys," subtitle "County Attorneys," "Deputies," of the Compiel Statutes of the State of Nebraska, 1881, wih amendments of 1882 to 1899, and to reepal said section xx of chapter vii as it now exists.
-An act concerning the care of and to prevent the spread of contagious and infectious diseases among domestic animals; to provide for the appointment of a state veterinarian and assistants; to regulate their power and duties; to provide for their compensation and to repeal sections 1, 2, 3, 4 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26 and 27, article xi of chapter iv, Compiled Statutes of Nebraska, 1895, entitled "State Veterinarians."
-An act to define fraternal beneficiary societies, orders of associations and to regulate the conduct of same and to provide penalties for the violation of the provisions of this act.
-An act to provide that county superintendents of public instruction shall possess the necessary educational qualifications to enable them to perform their duties of that office.
-An act to amend section 179 of chapter lxxvii, article i of the Annotated Statutes of Nebraska for 1899. of an act entitled "An act to provide 1, 1879, and took effect September 1, 5, article v, chapter Ixxvii, Compiled
+An act concerning the care of and to prevent the spread of contagious and infectious diseases among domestic animals; to provide for the appointment of a state veterinarian and assistants: to regulate their power and duties; to provide for their compensation and to repeal sections 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 13, 13, 14, 15, 16, 17, 18, 19, 20, 21, 22, 23, 24, 25, 26 and 27, article xi of chapter iv, Compiled Statutes of Nebraska, 1895, entitled "State Veterinarians."
+An act to define fraternal beneficiary societies. orders of associations and to regulate the conduct of same and to provide penalties for the violation of the provisions of this act.
+An act to provide that county superintendents of public instruction shall possess the necessary the operation of the homestead and educational qualifications to enable exemption laws.
+An act to provide them to perform their duties of that penalties for blackmail, extortion and office.
+An act to amend section 179 kindred felonies.
+An act to establish of chapter lxxvii, article i of the Ana military code for the state of Ne- notated Statutes of Nebraska for 1899. of an act entitled "An act to provide zation, government and compensation a system of revenue," approved March of the organized militia, and to pro- 1, 1879, and took effect September 1, vide for the enrollment of the unor- 1879, and to repeal said original secganized militia, and to repeal chapter tion.
+An act to amend sections 2 and 1, session laws of 1897, known as 5, article v, chapter ixxvii, Compiled chapter lvi, Compiled Statutes, ap- Statutes, 1889, and to repeal said secproved April 12, 1877.
+An act to amend tions 2 and 5 as the same now ex-